nesarashree/search-and-rescue/README.md

 *How can drone-based SAR be automated and optimized to detect both personalized identifiers and general distress signals, without sacrificing power efficiency, processing speed, or accuracy?*

 ## SOS.net (v2): Spiking Neural Network
 Neuromorphic computing, particularly Spiking Neural Networks (SNNs), offers a compelling solution.
-These models are well-suited for deployment on lightweight drone hardware (event-driven processing, low latency, spike-based activation, local short-term memory at the neuron/network level), enabling intelligent, energy-efficient inference in real time.
+These models are well-suited for deployment on lightweight drone hardware (event-driven processing, low latency, spike-based activation, local short-term memory at the neuron/network level), enabling intelligent, energy-efficient inference in real time, rather than after-the-fact video stream processing.

 SOS.net (v2) adapts the YOLOv3 object detection model for use with SNNs, using [snnTorch](https://snntorch.readthedocs.io/en/latest/).
 <p align="center">